jorditorresBCN/Assignments-2017/Lab8.md

 password: changeme

-## Task 8.2222: Config file preparation
+## Task 8.2222: Logstash configuration

 In the `logstash-5.4.1` folder create the file `twitter.conf` (ncluded in this github) as: